Exploring Dominance and Submission: A Guide to Safe and Fun Play

 2. Impact Play: Spanking and More

-Impact play, like spanking, is a common part of dominance and submission play.
-It involves striking the Submissive’s body with hands or tools like paddles, whips, or floggers.
+Impact play, like spanking, is a common part of D/s play.
+It involves striking the Submissive’s body with hands or tools like paddles, floggers or crops.
 This play can be light or intense, based on what both partners like.
 For safe and fun impact play, remember:

 • Consent and Communication: First, discuss boundaries and preferences.
 Then, discuss what areas are okay to touch and what intensity is comfortable.